-In a recent survey on SailboatOwners.com there were in excess 1000 responses, of which 98.4% were from sailboat owners.
+In a recent battery use survey on SailboatOwners.com there were over 1000 responses, of which 98.4% were from sailboat owners.
 The survey was about marine battery use.
-Of those 1000+ responses, 1188 to be exact, 72.42% of responders regularly discharged the bank below 12.1V.
+Of those 1000+ responses, 1188 to be exact, 72.42% of respondents regularly discharged the bank below 12.1V.
 As Homer would say….
 D’oh!!!!!

 What’s bottom line with lead acid batteries?

 Even at your average house loads the terminal voltage should not be dipping below 12.1V, when discharging at the 20 hour discharge rate..
 That is if you expect any sort of decent cycle life from them.
-As we can see in this experiment, under a 5% load to Ah capacity discharge, 49.3% SOC is achieved, under load, at 12.10V.
+As you will see in this experiment, under a 5% load to Ah capacity discharge, 49.3% SoC is achieved, under load, at 12.10V.
 Most boaters however don’t discharge at the 20 hour rate, so read on.

 If your average house loads are a lower average load than the 20 hour discharge rate, you will be better served to begin re-charging at a low of 12.15V – 12.2V+, in order to get the best cycle life from your bank.

-In this image we can see, at 49.3% SOC, based on Ah capacity, the resting open circuit voltage has rebounded to 12.32V.
-If you had been using my customers chart for resting OCV you would have mistaken 49% SOC for 70% SOC and kept on DISCHARGING the bank….
+The resting open circuit voltage has rebounded to 12.32V.
+If you had been using our customers chart for resting OCV you would have mistaken 49% SoC for 70% SoC and kept on DISCHARGING the bank.
+Ouch!

 With this test it’s easy to see how battery assassins commit battery murder without even being aware of it.
 Please understand and use voltage for SoC very carefully.
 Also, keep in mind that as your batteries age they will cross a voltage threshold differently than they did when new.
 The only way to know this performance is to physically test for it.

-- Keep it simple, don’t discharge your bank below 12.15V to 12.20V even under your average house loads.
+Keep it simple, don’t discharge your Lifeline AGM bank below 12.15V to 12.20V even under your average house loads.

 Good luck & happy boating!